Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: Neutrino Tridents at the Near Detector

-In Fig.~\ref{fig:LmuLtau} we show the existing CCFR constraint on the model parameter space in the $m_{Z'}$ vs. $g'$ plane and compare it to the region of parameter space where the anomaly in $(g-2)_\mu = 2 a_\mu$ can be explained.
+In Fig.~\ref{fig:LmuLtau} we show the existing CCFR constraint on the model parameter space in the $m_{Z'}$ vs. $g'$ plane, where $g'$ is the $L_\mu - L_\tau$ gauge coupling, and compare it to the region of parameter space where the anomaly in $(g-2)_\mu = 2 a_\mu$ can be explained.
 The green region shows the $1\sigma$ and $2\sigma$ preferred parameter space corresponding to a shift $\Delta a_\mu = a_\mu^\text{exp}-a_\mu^\text{SM} = (2.71 \pm 0.73) \times 10^{-9}$~\cite{Keshavarzi:2018mgv}.
-In addition, constraints from LHC searches for the $Z'$ in the $pp \to \mu^+\mu^- Z' \to \mu^+\mu^-\mu^+\mu^-$ process~\cite{Sirunyan:2018nnz} (see also~\cite{Altmannshofer:2014pba}), direct searches for the $Z'$ at BaBar using the $e^+e^- \to \mu^+\mu^- Z' \to \mu^+\mu^-\mu^+\mu^-$ process~\cite{TheBABAR:2016rlg}, and constraints from LEP precision measurements of leptonic $Z$ couplings~\cite{ALEPH:2005ab,Altmannshofer:2014cfa} are shown.
+In addition, constraints from LHC searches for the $Z'$ in the $pp \to \mu^+\mu^- Z' \to \mu^+\mu^-\mu^+\mu^-$ process~\cite{Sirunyan:2018nnz} (see also~\cite{Altmannshofer:2014pba}) and direct searches for the $Z'$ at BaBar using the $e^+e^- \to \mu^+\mu^- Z' \to \mu^+\mu^-\mu^+\mu^-$ process~\cite{TheBABAR:2016rlg} are shown.
 A Borexino bound on non-standard contributions to neutrino-electron scattering~\cite{Harnik:2012ni,Bellini:2011rx,Agostini:2017ixy} has also been used to constrain the $L_\mu - L_\tau$ gauge boson~\cite{Kamada:2015era,Araki:2015mya,Kamada:2018zxi}.
 Our reproduction of the Borexino constraint is shown in Fig.~\ref{fig:LmuLtau}.
 For very light $Z'$ masses of $O$(few MeV) and below, strong constraints from measurements of the effective number of relativistic degrees of freedom during Big Bang Nucleosynthesis (BBN) apply~\cite{Ahlgren:2013wba,Kamada:2015era}.
 Taking into account all relevant constraints, parameter space to explain $(g-2)_\mu$ is left below the di-muon threshold $m_{Z'} \lesssim 210$~MeV.
 The DUNE sensitivity shown by the solid blue line assumes a measurement of the trident cross section with $40\%$ precision.